Jordi-Jaspers/AutomaticProjectCreator/README.md

 It can occur that the terminal gives the following error: "no module named github" try using another pip install. it is probably in the wrong path.

 ## Usage:
-To run the script type in 'create <name of your folder>'
+To run the script type in 'create --FolderName--'

 ## References:
 Terminal-commands: <https://medium.com/devnetwork/how-to-create-your-own-custom-terminal-commands-c5008782a78e>